 Child psychology can be complex, as there are a myriad of issues that influence a child’s development and behavior.
-For anyone interested in better understanding how children grow, think, and behave, the Child and Adolescent Psychology concentration within the psychology master's program would be an ideal specialty.
+For anyone interested in better understanding how children grow, think, and behave, the online Child and Adolescent Psychology concentration within the psychology master's program would be an ideal specialty.
 Students gain an understanding of a variety of mental health issues being faced by children and young people today.
 Coursework addresses the physical, social, psychological, and cognitive needs of this population, covering topics such as trauma and crisis intervention, addictive disorders, evaluation and treatment of juvenile offenders, and evidence-based programs for youth.

 Trauma and Crisis Intervention